ControlNet++: Improving Conditional Controls with Efficient Consistency Feedback: Introduction

 \section{Introduction}

 The emergence and improvements of diffusion models~\cite{diffusion,diffusion_beat_gan,sd}, along with the introduction of large-scale image-text datasets~\cite{laion400m,laion5b}, has catalyzed significant strides in text-to-image generation.
 Nonetheless, as the proverb ``an image is worth a thousand words'' conveys, it's challenging to depict an image accurately and in detail through language alone, and this dilemma also perplexes existing text-to-image diffusion models~\cite{sd,imagen}.
-To this end, many studies focus on incorporating conditional controls such as segmentation mask, and depth map into text-to-image diffusion models~\cite{controlnet,t2i_adapter,ip_adapter,unicontrol,composer} to facilitate controllable generation.
+To this end, many studies focus on incorporating conditional controls such as segmentation mask into text-to-image diffusion models~\cite{controlnet,t2i_adapter,ip_adapter,unicontrol,composer}.
 Despite the diversity in these methods, the core objective remains to facilitate more accurate and controllable image generation with explicit image-based conditional controls.

 Achieving controllable image generation could involve retraining diffusion models from scratch~\cite{sd,unicontrol}, but this comes with high computational demands and a scarcity of large public datasets~\cite{controlnet}.
 In light of this, a feasible strategy is fine-tuning pre-trained text-to-image models~\cite{humansd,reco} or introducing trainable modules~\cite{controlnet,t2i_adapter,ip_adapter} like ControlNet~\cite{controlnet}.
 However, despite these studies have explored the feasibility of controllability~\cite{controlnet,t2i_adapter,ip_adapter} in text-to-image diffusion models and expanded various applications~\cite{humansd,unicontrol,composer}, a significant gap remains in achieving precise and fine-grained control.
-As shown in Fig.~\ref{fig:teaser}, existing state-of-the-art methods of controllable generation (\emph{e.g.}, ControlNet~\cite{controlnet} and T2I-Adapter~\cite{t2i_adapter}) still struggle to accurately generate images that are consistent with the input image condition.
+As shown in Fig.~\ref{fig:teaser}, existing methods of controllable generation (\emph{e.g.}, ControlNet~\cite{controlnet} and T2I-Adapter~\cite{t2i_adapter}) still struggle to accurately generate images that are consistent with the input image condition.
 For example, T2I-Adapter-SDXL consistently produced incorrect wrinkles on the forehead in all generated images, while ControlNet v1.1 introduced many wrong details.
 Regrettably, current efforts lack specific methods for improving controllability, which impedes progress in this research area.